-Md. man charged with threatening Biden, Harris was at a campaign stop in Gettysburg
+Md. man charged with threatening Biden, Harris was in Gettysburg on day of campaign stop

 Reed has been held at the Maryland Transitional Center hospital to receive dialysis.
 He will be transferred to a Department of Corrections facility.

 Reed was captured on a home-security camera delivering the letter Oct.
-4 at about 4:30 a.m. to a residence in Frederick that had signs supporting Biden and Harris in their yard, prosecutors said.
+4 about 4:30 a.m. to a residence in Frederick that had signs supporting Biden and Harris in their yard, prosecutors said.

-“We have a list of homes and addresses by your election signs,” read a letter included in the complaint.
+“We have a list of homes and addresses by your election signs,” a letter included in the complaint said.
 “We are the ones with those scary guns.”

+Reed was found guilty in state court of voter intimidation in connection with the letter.
+He was sentenced to time served and three years probation.